 The Dixcart office in Madeira (Portugal) has registered yachts in the Azores and in the low tax international business centre of Madeira.
 The Azores (Portugal) can be a preferred location for yacht importation into the EU due to its low rate of VAT.

-Whether you are a prospective buyer or an existing owner – these top tips are for you.
+Whether you are a prospective buyer or an existing owner of a luxury yacht – these top tips are for you.

-- Registering your Luxury Yacht – Speak to an Adviser
+Registering Luxury Yachts – Speak to an Adviser

 Advisers often need to guide clients on the most suitable jurisdiction to flag a vessel.
 Historically, advisers have preferred tried and tested jurisdictions, but in today’s competitive world there is increasing importance on other issues such as jurisdiction perception, international transparency, time differences, appropriate legal systems, expertise, and growing costs associated with certain jurisdictions.